 melting, plastic injections and so on.
 This for sure will open a lot of job opportunities and can minimize a quite significant outbound flow of moniesforeign exchange.

-support from the government that is needed by the players in this lighting industry is to speed up custom clearance process on imported material or component on the ports and what is also important is to simplify the requirements on government funded projects
+Another support from the government that is needed by the players in this lighting industry is to speed up custom clearance process on imported material or component on the ports and what is also important is to simplify the requirements on government

-lamps at the Garuda Maintenance Facility, Solarens was able to compete with 6 major competitors from abroad such as Philips (Netherlands), Dialight (USA), National Panasonic (Japan) and some products from China and Taiwan.
+to replace lamps at the Garuda Maintenance Facility, Solarens was able to compete with 6 major competitors from abroad such as Philips (Netherlands), Dialight (USA), National Panasonic (Japan) and some products from China and Taiwan.
 This pride has made our spirit motivated to strengthen our product export abroad.
-Currently our product which is LK3040LED
+Currently our product which

-streetlight module and highway model Ecobay are in the process of CB and CE certification.
+is LK3040LED streetlight module and highway model Ecobay are in the process of CB and CE certification.
 With these certificates in hand our products can be accepted in the USA and Canada, Europe, Australia and other countries.
-Starting from the second quarter of 2016 we
+Starting from the second quarter

-130W could be used to replace the conventional PJU within the State Palace area.
-LED PJU lamps are very energy saving with an eviction system that has reached 120 lumens per watt which could replace 250W conventional lamps, or a saving in electricity a saving
+SL 0305M-TX 130W could be used to replace the conventional PJU within the State Palace area.
+LED PJU lamps are very energy saving with an eviction system that has reached 120 lumens per watt which could replace 250W conventional lamps, or a saving in electricity

 “Our LED PJU lamps are already in the e-catalogue of LKPP so it will be easy in the acquisition” said Irvin.